Mustique Island

 ORDER THE BOOK

-Available in Hardback, eBook, and Audiobook
+Available in Paperback, Hardback, eBook, and Audiobook

 From the New York Times bestselling author Sarah McCoy, a compulsive, sun-splashed voyage of self-discovery with a wealthy divorcee and her two headstrong daughters in 1970s Mustique, the world’s most exclusive private island, where Princess Margaret and Mick Jagger were regulars and long-held secrets are the buried treasures.